saesrpg/donation-vehicle-shaders/Wrap test/readme.md

 **Usage**
 Simply replace `wrap.png` found in the `wrap` resource
 As Admin in your server, type _restart wrap_, or bind key _restart wrap_ to update the wrap image
+You need to have both `wrap` and `wrapmods` running while testing

 **Note**:
 Resource **wrapmods** is where the vehicle mods go